paritosh142/peepChat-Backend/README.md

 ```

 ## Frontend Repository
-The backend repository for this project is available [here](https://github.com/paritosh142/peepChat-Backend.git).
-Make sure to clone and set up the backend server to fully utilize the functionalities of peepChat.
+The frontend repository for this project is available [here](https://github.com/paritosh142/peepChat-Frontend.git).
+Make sure to clone and set up the frontend client to fully utilize the functionalities of peepChat.
 ## License
 This project is licensed under the MIT License.